syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Get-an-instance-of-bookmark).

 ## Removing a Bookmark from Word document

 The following code example shows how to remove a bookmark from Word document.